Use Those Scraps You’ve Been Saving to Make a Magnificent Quilt!

 This fun version from Lisa Chavez shows how the quilt can look with each star made in a different color.

 “Scrap Jar Stars” is lovely in seasonal colors, too.
-This version, also by Jodi of Pleasant Home, gives us an idea of how it will look in red and green.
+This version, also by Jodi of Pleasant Home, gives us an idea of how it will look in Christmas colors.

 Scraps all of one color are beautiful too, as in this version by Cathy from A Quilting Chick.